Website Design Pricing for SME's in Ireland

 Do your research

-- Tap your network for names of agencies or developers and check out their reviews online
+- Tap your network for names of agencies or developers and check out their reviews online – a good place to start is the top web design companies.

 - List competitor websites or look for other websites that you like the style – It is always useful to have some examples of styles or approaches that you would like for your site